-- To pay all principal of and interest on the Bonds as the same become due - To maintain the Debt Service Reserve Requirement in the Reserve Fund - To pay Program Expenses - To pay principal of and interest on the Notes, as such amounts are deposited into the Subordinated Debt Service Fund - To maintain the applicable requirements of such other funds and accounts specified under the General Resolution
+- To pay all interest on and principal of the Bonds as the same become due - To maintain the Debt Service Reserve Requirement in the Reserve Fund - To pay Program Expenses - To pay principal of and interest on the Notes, as such amounts are deposited into the Subordinated Debt Service Fund - To maintain the applicable requirements of such other funds and accounts specified under the General Resolution

 Program Income received by the Trustee in the Redemption Fund is used in the above order.
-All Program Income in excess of the amounts needed for such purposes is to be transferred to the Transportation Fund held by the Department of Transportation and becomes free of the lien of the pledge.
+All Program Income in excess of the amounts needed for such purposes is to be transferred to the Transportation Fund held by the Department of Transportation and becomes free of the lien of the pledge of the General Resolution.
 DOT uses moneys in the Transportation Fund for many authorized purposes.
-See "Summary of Certain Provisions of the General Resolution".
+See "SUMMARY OF CERTAIN PROVISIONS OF THE GENERAL RESOLUTION".